AI agents, applied

 2.3 Qwen-Agent

-Qwen-Agent (Alibaba, Apache 2.0, Python) is the agent framework the Qwen team build for their own Qwen models; it is the backend of Qwen Chat.
-Just like smolagents it is a python library.
-It is not to be confused with Qwen Code CLI, a different codebase.
+Qwen-Agent (Alibaba, Apache 2.0, Python) is the agent framework the Qwen team built for their own Qwen models; it is the backend of Qwen Chat.
+Just like smolagents, it is a Python library.
+It is not to be confused with the Qwen Code CLI, a different codebase.

-There is no desktop app and no standalone CLI binary — unlike Goose, nothing to install-and-click.
-The unit of work is a short Python script that instantiates an agent object, which we then either drive as a terminal chat loop or pass to WebUI(bot).run() to launch a Gradio web UI from the same object.
+There is no desktop app and no standalone CLI .
+The unit of work is a short Python script that instantiates an agent object, which we then either drive from a terminal chat loop or pass to WebUI(bot).run() to launch a Gradio web UI from the same object.
 The quickstart is eight lines that do both; the examples/ directory has more elaborate demos.

 Install like any other PyPI package.
 The maximally featureful incantation is